auerlab/fasda/README.md

 There are mature, easy-to-use, and efficient tools for all steps in a typical differential analysis pipeline up to and including alignment (read mapping) and peak calling.
-Well-maintained tools such as FastQC, cutadapt, BWA, Bowtie2, HISAT2, samtools, and MACS2 make the early stages of an RNA-Seq, ATAC-Seq, or ChIP-Seq analysis fairly straightforward.
+Well-maintained tools such as FastQC, cutadapt, fastq-trim, BWA, Bowtie2, HISAT2, samtools, bedtools, and MACS2 make the early stages of an RNA-Seq, ATAC-Seq, or ChIP-Seq analysis fairly straightforward.

+Data massaging before and after differential analysis is also relatively easy using standard Unix tools such as awk, cut, grep, sed, and tr, or simple perl or python scripts.

-The differential analysis step itself has until now has been problematic, with few well-developed tools available, and many of them requiring fairly sophisticated R scripting for basic use.
+The differential analysis step itself has until now has been problematic, however, with few well-developed tools available, and many of them requiring fairly sophisticated R scripting for basic use.
 Code maintenance has also been an issue, with even the most popular tools falling into disrepair at times and frequently presenting installation issues due to